jaimebuelta/std_encode/README.md

 ## Features

+- A log shows that a file has been decoded
 - Text and binary files are supported (binary are default).
 - `std_decode` is capable of decoding more than one file in the same stream
 - Any line in the stream that's not part of a file will be replicated in the standard output.